Best AV receivers of 2020

 Of the current receiver models I've reviewed, the Onkyo TX-NR696 is my favorite.
 The receiver offers excellent usability, great surround sound with plenty of headroom, solid looks and, most important, plenty of up-to-date features.
 The Onkyo retails for more than $500 but it's regularly on sale for under that.
 Even at $580 the TX-NR696 is a great deal.

-The Sony STR-DN1080 also puts in a good show despite being from 2017, as does the 2019 Denon AVR-S750 which offers an even more refined performance than the Sony and Onkyo.
+The Sony STR-DN1080 also puts in a good show despite being from 2017, as does the 2019 Denon AVR-S750, which offers an even more refined performance than the Sony and Onkyo.
 I rated all three as "excellent," with just a little daylight separating their overall CNET ratings.
 They're all great performers and, as prices fluctuate regularly, if you can find one that's significantly less expensive than the others, go for it.

 Read more: Sound bar vs. speakers: Which TV audio system sounds best in 2020?